 2H2O2 (hydrogen peroxide) --> 2 H2O (water) + O2 (oxygen)

 The products water and oxygen are of course harmless.
-If this reaction does not occur efficiently due to lack of the catalase enzyme (ie in cancer cells) the hydrogen peroxide can react with the displaced iron and create an excess of free radicals.
+If this reaction does not occur efficiently theoretically due to lack of the catalase enzyme (ie in cancer cells) the hydrogen peroxide can react with the displaced iron and create an excess of free radicals.
 These free radicals then stimulate apotosis or cell suicide in the cancer cells.
-This basic process is also the reason I will routinely treat once or twice a month some immunodeficient patients and also pro-active patients seeking prevention against cancer.

-The IV treatments are generally painless, and completely non-toxic.
+The IV treatments are generally painless, and while very safe and well tolerated, can carry some risks as with any IV procedure.
 They are a slow IV drip over 45 minutes to 2-3 hours depending on the dose given.

 In some of the articles, the study’s author makes a clear distinction from the generation of tissue peroxide and giving hydrogen peroxide intravenously.
 This is an important distinction as the mechanism of action is different.
-Intravenous dilute hydrogen peroxide is also an effective adjunctive cancer treatment, but the peroxide is reacted with immediately in the blood by catalase.
-Thus, no peroxide gets to kill cancer cells (with the possible exception of some blood borne cancers).
-Instead, the effect is a very strong immune system stimulation, with the generation of cytokines (chemicals that act on the immune system) that provoke a redirection of resources to focus on the killing of cancer cells.
+Intravenous dilute hydrogen peroxide has also been used as an adjunctive cancer treatment, but the peroxide is reacted with immediately in the blood by catalase.
+Instead, the effect is theorized to be an immune system stimulation, with the generation of cytokines (chemicals that act on the immune system) that provoke a redirection of resources to focus on the fighting of the immune system.
 It is the same mechanism that applies to ozone therapy.
 In these oxidative therapies, the generation of the chemicals interferon gamma and tumor necrosis factor alpha.
 With vitamin C, it seems that we can get similar releases of chemicals, but only if the immune cells are already stimulated.
-Thus if the immune cells haven’t recognized the cancer, then intravenous vitamin C probably won’t have an immune effect but would only have the effect of generating hydrogen peroxide at the tumor (which is still very useful).

 Dosages used in intravenous vitamin C

 In my Vancouver and Richmond patients, many have reported that they have received intravenous vitamin C at other clinics, usually in dosages ranging from 12.5 to 50 grams.
-In cases ofadjunctive support in cancer, 50 grams is definitely at the lower end of optimal.
-We know that the blood concentration necessary to have a tumor killing effect is 400 mg/dl, and to achieve this in most patients intravenous vitamin C dosages need to be around 50-150 grams, depending on the patient.
+It is similar in my office.

 Frequency of use

 Most of the studies on vitamin C are "test tube"studies, but they are markedly positive, when studied alone against cancer and also when studied with a variety of chemotherapy agents.
-It is always best to check with your naturopathic doctor regarding the use of vitamin C during chemotherapy.
+It is always best to check with your naturopathic doctor and oncologist regarding the use of vitamin C during chemotherapy.
 Clinician experience usually sets the frequency of intravenous vitamin C at 2-3 times per week to start, and then reduction in frequency.
-In some protocols, it can be alternated with treatments of sodium bicarbonate as part of an alkalinization protocol.
-This protocol is more intensive and involves treatment 5 days a week for 3 weeks, where intravenous sodium bicarbonate is done 5 days a week for 2 weeks, and then vitamin C is used.

 Side effects during intravenous vitamin C

-- Very Rare: risks of vein irritation, volume overload
+Very Rare: risks of vein irritation, volume overload, infection, clots.